Kenyan Soapstone is becoming more and more popular in the UK as people travel and learn more about it.

 The women’s part also involves polishing and washing the finished products as well as applying the shining wax cream popularly known as cobra wax.

-The result may be a beautiful Kenyan Soapstone bowl, ornamental plates, paperweights or carved, decorative animals – all making perfect gifts for someone special.
+The result may be a beautiful Kenyan soapstone dish, bowls, ornamental plates, keyrings, paperweights or carved, decorative animals – all making perfect gifts for someone special.

 The local people who own the land actually live on it – their houses are next to the mining pits and they are paid by the kilo for the soapstone that is removed.

 Their property is very valuable, so the houses stay within the families and the people are very motivated to keep the land in good condition.

 The area is extremely poor.
 There are very few cars and no electricity apart from a few shops.
 Most of the children walk barefoot and the poverty is obvious when you visit.
 Everyone here lives a subsistence lifestyle.

 Carving useful items from Kisii soapstone brings supplemental income to several families in the district